Technical Recruiting Cheat Sheet: A Beginner's Guide

 Here is a quick list of qualities that each role demands:

-These are developers who work on both the front end and the back end.
+Full stack developers work on both the front end and the back end.
 Usually, depending on the exact nature of the job, the developer will lean more towards one of the two.
 They tend to have a broad skill base with a few specializations.

 This is a support role that combines a knowledge of operations, software development, and QA to facilitate the development process and ensure that the product being built is robust both technically and financially.
 Have a look at this specific technical recruiting cheat sheet.